Ovadia Yosef: Meta-Halakha: Restoring the past glory

 Tzvi Zohar argues that Yosef adopts a melting pot approach, in that he seeks to unify the traditions of all Jews in Israel, Sephardic and Ashkenazi alike.
-Zohar claims that Yosef's main distinction is not between Ashkenazim and Sephardim, but between the Land of Israel and the Diaspora.
-In his view, Yosef seeks to apply the rulings of Karo on the entire Land of Israel, but not necessarily outside of it.
+Zohar claims that Yosef's main distinction is not between Ashkenazim and Sephardim but between the Land of Israel and the Diaspora.
+In his view, Yosef seeks to apply Karo's rulings to the entire Land of Israel, but not necessarily outside it.
 According to Zohar, this represents an anti-Diaspora and "anti-Colonialist" approach, since it seeks to strip the various immigrant communities of their traditions from their countries of origin and replace them with the custom of the Land of Israel, rather than importing and implanting foreign customs in Israel.
-He compares between Yosef and religious reformers such as Martin Luther and Muhammad ibn Abd-al-Wahhab, and claims that Yosef has adopted a religious restorative-reformist worldview.
-Specifically, he argues that Yosef's halakhic approach is not, as Yosef attempts to portray it, a return to a traditional form of Sephardic ruling, but rather an innovative formulation of a particular Sephardic approach to Halakha which Yosef himself fashioned.
+He compares Yosef and religious reformers such as Martin Luther and Muhammad ibn Abd-al-Wahhab, and claims that Yosef has adopted a religious restorative-reformist worldview.
+Specifically, he argues that Yosef's halakhic approach is not, as Yosef attempts to portray it, a return to a traditional form of Sephardic ruling, but rather an innovative formulation of a particular Sephardic approach to Halakha that Yosef himself fashioned.

 Rabbi Binyamin Lau disagrees with both of the preceding interpretations.
-According to Lau, Yosef claims that all Sephardic Jews accepted the rulings of Karo as binding in the Diaspora, but over time deviated from them.
+According to Lau, Yosef claims that all Sephardic Jews accepted Karo's rulings as binding in the Diaspora, but over time deviated from them.
 Presently, upon their return to the Land of Israel where Karo is the Mara D'atra, they should return to adhering to his rulings.
-Thus, Lau believes that Yosef directs his rulings only at Sephardic and Mizrahi Jews, since the Ashkenazi Jews never accepted upon themselves the rulings of Karo.
-Lau views Yosef as operating on two fronts: the first against the Ashkenazi leadership which seeks to apply Ashkenazi rulings and customs to the Sephardim, and the second against the Sephardic and Mizrahi communities themselves, in demanding that they unite under the rulings of Karo.
+Thus, Lau believes that Yosef directs his rulings only at Sephardic and Mizrahi Jews, since the Ashkenazi Jews never accepted Karo's rulings.
+Lau views Yosef as operating on two fronts: the first against the Ashkenazi leadership that seeks to apply Ashkenazi rulings and customs to the Sephardim, and the second against the Sephardic and Mizrahi communities, in demanding that they unite under Karo's rulings.

-In any case, it is agreed that alongside the conservative aspects of his approach to Halacha, there are also significant reforms: his preference for the rulings of Karo, and his preference for leniency over chumra.
+In any case, it is agreed that alongside the conservative aspects of his approach to Halacha there are also significant reforms: his preference for Karo's rulings and his preference for leniency over chumra.
 The fulfillment of his Halakhic vision has entailed significant clashes with his Ashkenazi counterparts.
-On his predecessors in the post of the Tel Aviv-Yafo Rabbinate, Yosef wrote:
+Of his predecessors in the Tel Aviv-Yafo Rabbinate, Yosef wrote:

 Preference for leniency

-Yosef adopted the Talmudic dictum that, "The power of leniency is greater".
+Yosef adopted the Talmudic dictum "The power of leniency is greater".
 Therefore, one of his fundamental principles of halakhic ruling is that lenient rulings should be preferred over chumra.
-Yosef saw this as one of the distinguishing characteristics of the Sephardic approach to Halakha, compared to the Ashkenazi approach.
-In one of his rulings, he quoted Rabbi Chaim Joseph David Azulai as saying:
+Yosef saw this as one of the distinguishing characteristics of the Sephardic approach to Halakha versus the Ashkenazi approach.
+In one ruling, he quoted Rabbi Chaim Joseph David Azulai as saying: